nungpothi/smart-parcel-locker/backend/README.md

 # Smart Parcel Locker Backend (Phase 1)

-Foundational Go backend using Fiber and GORM following a clean architecture layout.
-This phase provides templates and wiring only—no business logic yet.
+Foundational Go backend using Fiber and GORM following a clean architecture layout with real PostgreSQL integration (auto-migrations) and a working CRUD template module.

 ## Stack
 - Go 1.22